Master of Science in Accounting (Online)

-Admission to the M.S. in Accounting program requires acceptable scores on the Graduate Management Admission Test (GMAT), an above-average overall grade point average, an above-average accounting grade point average (if applicable) and may include a personal or telephone interview.
+Admission to our master’s in accounting online program requires acceptable scores on the Graduate Management Admission Test (GMAT), an above-average overall grade point average, an above-average accounting grade point average (if applicable) and may include a personal or telephone interview.
 We also evaluate each applicant’s communication skills, work experience and recommendations provided by instructors, colleagues and supervisors.
 Admission decisions are based on a combination of these factors.
 Some of these are listed below:

 - Evidence of scholarly accomplishment as shown by a minimum GPA of 3.0 on a 4.0 scale.

 - Acceptable scores on the Graduate Management Admission Test (GMAT), with the exception discussed below.
 A minimum score of 500 is required for admission.
 Attaining the 40th percentile or higher on both the GMAT verbal and quantitative scores is also usually required.
-General information on the GMAT is available on the MBA website.
-We do not accept GRE scores in lieu of GMAT scores.
-The GMAT requirement is waived for recent (within 5 years) KSU undergraduate accounting graduates with a minimum 3.5 overall GPA and a minimum 3.5 accounting GPA (includes ACCT 23020, 23021, and ALL attempts of upper division accounting courses).
+General information on the GMAT is available on the GMAT website.
+In certain circumstances, we may accept a GRE score in lieu of GMAT scores.
+GMAT requirement will be waived for recent (within five years) Kent State University undergraduate accounting graduates with a minimum 3.20 major GPA.
+The GMAT requirement may be similarly waived for non-KSU graduates, subject to approval by the program coordinator.

 - Official transcripts from all universities previously attended.

-- Three (3) letters of recommendation, used to assess academic or job performance.
+- Two letters of recommendation, used to assess academic or job performance.

 - A written response to the essay prompt: “Discuss your objectives and reasons for pursing an advanced degree.
 Indicate your career plans upon completion of graduate study."
 This response is used to assess goals and objectives as well as written communication skills.

 - A non-refundable application fee ($45 for domestic students, $70 for international students).